latishpavan/titanic_classifier_with_Random_forest/README.md

-Titanic classifier with Random forests using scikit-learn and pandas
+Titanic classifier with Random forests and a decision tree using scikit-learn and pandas